-The Bank of Thailand museum has 14 rooms displaying the history of Thai currency.
-The coins on show date from ancient 1st-century coins and items of value that were used as a medium of exchange through to present day coins.
+The Bank of Thailand museum has 14 rooms displaying the history of the Thai currency.
+The coins on show date from ancient 1st-century coins and items of value that were a medium of exchange through to present day coins.
 The banknotes date from the 1850’s up to the present day.
 There is also a display of foreign bank notes, gold bars, glass printing plates and a display explaining the coin minting process.
 The exhibits all display information in Thai and English and employs a variety of interactive media.
-An audio guide in English is included in the admission fee.
+An audio guide in English is in the admission fee.

 Location: 273 Samsen Road, Dusit, Bangkok.